 You should never buy an email list.
 Period.

 Yes, it might seem to save time in the short term, but it’s a dangerous road to put your business on.
-Your email list should be your most powerful marketing asset, and if you buy an email list, you put it in jeopardy.
+Your email list should be your most powerful marketing asset, and if you buy an email list, you put that in jeopardy.

 Here’s Why You Should Never Buy an Email List